kite-sdk/kite-examples/README.md

     VirtualBox window

 * __Other problems__
   * Using VirtualBox?
-Try the VMWare image.
+Try using VMWare.
   * Using VMWare?
-Try the VirtualBox image.
+Try using VirtualBox.

 [vbox]: https://www.virtualbox.org/wiki/Downloads